<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Potting and heat shrink use

 Configuration management is a means of establishing consistency in your product’s performance and look.
 Potting is the process of filling a finished assembly with goo-like stuff to improve moisture, vibration, shock, and corrosion resistance.
 Heat shrink is a shrinkable plastic tubing that goes over the cable.
-So you’re literally getting another layer -- ranging from paper-thin to industrial-sized -- of abrasion protection for your product, whether it goes in a mine or another dangerous place.
+So you’re getting another layer ranging from paper-thin to industrial-sized of abrasion protection for your product, whether it goes in a mine or another dangerous place.

 All electromechanical assembly work should be done with intrinsic safety in mind -- both in the design stage and the manufacturing process.